codurance/site/src/_posts/2019-01-14-active-pattern.md

 | Zero(_) -> "Is Zero!!"
 ```

-The `x`, is not the data that we pass to the Pattern, is the data that is returned!
+The `x` is not the data that we pass to the Pattern, is the data that is returned!
 We pass the data implicilty.
 But wait, if I don't use the return data, do I need to return it at all?
 And the answer is no. So now we replace

 ```F#
 let (|Zero|_|) (number) = if number = 0 then Some(number) else None